ahunt2045/MakeChangeProject/README.md

 * EXAMPLE:
   - Price of Item is 3.96
   - Amount tendered is 20.00

-Program will print to screen:
-  - 1 ten dollar bill, 1 five dollar bill, 1 one dollar bill, 4 pennies.
+  - Outcome: 1 ten dollar bill, 1 five dollar bill, 1 one dollar bill, 4 pennies.

 ### Topics